polymorphic/tesla-model-y-checklist/README.md

 Since you are inspecting a vehicle for issues, and issues can be dangerous, be careful.
 Do not stick your fingers between exterior panels or anywhere else you cannot visually inspect.

+This checklist requires at least 90 minutes to complete.

 ## Before You Buy

 Ensure that you buy the car at the location you intend to pick up.
 Working with a showroom sales representative means that the rep is not on